7 Practical Methods to Jump-start your SEO before a Site Launch

 Use the ‘Coming Soon’ page to connect

 With the power social media wields, it’s a good thing to connect this page to your social media presence and spread the word around about your new website and what you’re going to offer visitors.
 Encourage them to visit once the site is actually launched by creating enough buzz.
-If you want to please Google’s search engines, make sure you have a public presence in Google+.
+If you want to please Google’s search engines, make sure you have a public presence in Google+ (Google Plus).
 Popularity on Google+ is likely to influence your search results.
 Also, ensure that you sign up for other core sites such as Yelp, Bing Places and more.

 Building links is important